Kagijin/System-Ping-Time-2.0/README.md

 Optimized Code: Revised implementation for increased robustness and seamless integration.

 This update offers a cleaner and more customizable user experience for PING display.

+Credits for the main system: Rhypew - metin2hub.com